 The second view is that there is no cranial root of the accessory nerve, as some reports show.
 (Lachman et al., 2002) In this case, the cranial root of the accessory nerve can be viewed as aberrant vagal fibers arising from the nucleus ambiguus in the medulla oblongata.
 These fibers emerge as a distinct rootlet, that travels along the accessory nerve for a short distance, and joins the vagus nerve.
 The accessory nerve, on the other hand, originates only from a nucleus located in the spinal cord.
 Many neuroanatomists no longer consider the accessory nerve as a true cranial nerve, rather as a unique spinal nerve.

-Other studies suggest that there is a morphologically distinct cranial root of the accessory nerve as recent reports show, but it exists variably (Wiles et al., 2007), while some reports show that the cranial root exists in the majority (Tubbs et al., 2014), and in some cases in all the specimens.
+Other studies suggest a third view - that there is a morphologically distinct cranial root of the accessory nerve as recent reports show, but it exists variably (Wiles et al., 2007), while some reports show that the cranial root exists in the majority (Tubbs et al., 2014), and in some cases in all the specimens.
 (Liu et al., 2014)

 Although the cranial root of the accessory nerve appears to be distinct from the vagus nerve in the cranial cavity, this rootlet and the vagus nerve can be regarded functionally as the same nerve based on their distribution in the laryngeal muscles.
 (Liu et al., 2015)

 - Lachman N, Acland RD, Rosse C. 2002.
 Anatomical evidence for the absence of a morphologically distinct cranial root of the accessory nerve in man.
 Clin Anat 15:4-10.

 - Liu, HF, Won, HS, Chung, IH, Oh, CS, and Kim, IB.
 (2014).
 Variable composition of the internal and external branches of the accessory nerve.
 Clin.
 Anat., 27: 97-101.